FusionAuth/fusionauth-site/site/_posts/2021-03-02-softozor-fusionauth-hasura-kubernetes.md

 **Laurent:**  Softozor is a very little company made up by me, my brother and a few friends.
 Currently, we work together in our free time.
 We are mostly physicists and mathematicians.
 My brother and I work in software development companies.
 Our friends are teachers.
 One of the goals of the Softozor company is to produce educational video games.
 In order to achieve that goal, we need money, which we are trying to earn with software development projects.
 Currently, we are developing an ecommerce platform helping craftsmen to sell their products and make them visible in the regions they are living in.
 A craftsman can be a farmer, a caterer, a baker, a butcher, etc.

 I am the company's official leader.
 I energize the roles of developer, architect, and product owner.
-I am the only one in the team to have the role of product owner.
+I am the only one team member with the product owner role.
 The roles of developer and architect are taken by other members of the team.
 Every architectural decision is discussed in the team so that we get as much insight as possible into the possible problems that we might face during the development.
 This way we also spread the knowledge of everyone across the whole team.

 Nowadays, I essentially develop in C++, C# (.Net / WPF), javascript (VueJs), and python (mainly to write acceptance tests).